5 Fun and Creative Staff Meeting Ideas

 - Always give meetings an end time as well as a start time, and again, stick to it.
 This helps to ensure that people don't waffle on unnecessarily (every office has at least one) and that you know what you have to work with.
 Before the end of the meeting, ensure that everyone goes away understanding a stated goal and the exact nature of any deliverables they need to produce.

 - Take breaks.
 Every 30-45 minutes.
 This is not optional.
-How is needing the toilet/a cigarette/some fresh air supposed to make you think more effectively?
+How is needing the toilet/a cigarette/some fresh air supposed to inspire more creative ideas?

 - Mix things up.
 If you've settled into a routine of sitting in the same seats at every meeting, then have a change-around.
 Take away the table, meet standing up, make everyone wear pirate hats and false beards ... the list of things you can do to keep people on their toes is endless!